sangwooksuh/neuron-segmentation/README.md

 This tool assumes that the image has borders that exactly match the given data, such that the image is contained in rows 40-199 and columns 114-273.
 The `crop` function in `utils.py` needs to be modified for data with different dimensions or borders than the given data.

+### Minimal bad input handeling

+This can be easily mitigated by adding input verification.
+This was done for command line arguments using the `argparse` module for `segment.py`, but there is no bad input handeling for the video themselves or command line arguments for `evaluate.py`